How to Create Anonymous Linked Pre/Post Surveys

 • Only suitable for group-level comparisons

-Common challenges and solutions
+Common Challenges and Solutions

-Challenge: Low post-survey return rate Solution: Send reminders, emphasize importance, consider incentives
+Challenge: Low post-survey return rate.
+Solution: Send reminders, emphasize importance, consider incentives.

-Challenge: Mismatched pre/post responses Solution: Use Method 1 with unique marking for automatic matching
+Challenge: Mismatched pre/post responses.
+Solution: Use Method 1 with unique marking for automatic matching.

-Challenge: Long gap between phases Solution: Methods 1 and 3 handle any time gap effectively
+Challenge: Long gap between phases.
+Solution: Methods 1 and 3 handle any time gap effectively.

-Technical tips
+Technical Notes

 1. Test your chosen method with a small pilot group